-42 Throughout the Winter Storm Uri arctic event, real-time market mitigation measures were used to enforce the \$1,000 per MWh soft offer cap and \$2,000 per MWh hard offer caps.
+40 Throughout the Winter Storm Uri and Winter Storm Elliott arctic events, real-time market mitigation measures were used to enforce the \$1,000 per MWh soft offer cap and \$2,000 per MWh hard offer caps.

-Figure A144: Day-Ahead and Real-Time RSG Mitigation by Month
+Figure A143: Day-Ahead and Real-Time RSG Mitigation by Month

 Participants can exercise market power by raising their offers when their units must be committed to resolve a constraint or to satisfy a local reliability requirement.
 This can compel MISO to make substantially higher RSG payments.
 MISO's mitigation measures address this conduct and are triggered when: (1) the unit is committed for a constraint or a local reliability issue; (2) the unit's offer exceeds the conduct threshold of: the greater of \$25 or a 25 percent increase in production costs.
-Figure A144 shows the frequency and amount by which RSG payments were mitigated in 2020 and 2021 and average amounts for the last three years.43
+Figure A143 shows the frequency and amount by which RSG payments were mitigated in 2021 and 2022 and average amounts for the last three years.41

-Figure A144: Day-Ahead and Real-Time RSG Mitigation by Month 2020-2021
+Figure A143: Day-Ahead and Real-Time RSG Mitigation by Month 2021-2022